-Forget what you think you know about how to boil corn on the cob.
-This method for boiled corn is simple, yet makes the corn super flavorful!
+Forget what you think you know about how long to boil corn and in what liquid.
+This method is simple, yet makes the corn super flavorful!

 Well, you are also here reading this which suggests you think I know something about boiling corn that you don’t.
 Maybe you know my trick, maybe you don’t.
 Keep reading…